Jack Dempsey Fish Care Guide: The Heavyweight of Freshwater Cichlids

 Discus In An Aquarium

 When it comes to tank mates for a Jack Dempsey fish, small or timid species and slow-moving ones such as shrimp and snails are best avoided.
-These animals may become food sources for your Jack Dempsey.
+These animals will become food sources for your Jack Dempsey.

 Avoid small fish such as: